You may call them cold sores or fever blisters. Whichever name you prefer, these sores tend to develop on the lip or around the mouth.

 - Valacyclovir (Valtrex): available as a tablet

 You may also want to test it on a small area of skin, such as the inner forearm, to see how you react before applying it elsewhere.
+This is called a patch test.

 Apple cider vinegar